 Sunday 1st of October 2023

-Hello, so thrilled at yr continuous updates.
+Hello, so thrilled at your continuous updates.
 Thanks.
 We have decluttered the home to bare essentials and everything we love.
-Just one more 7 trunks to work thru.
+Just one more 7 trunks to work through.
 And it's done.
 I did most of the work alone, with my daughter occasionally participating.
 It's been slow and steady since 2017.
 I'm so much happier, daughter too.
 Well have a great day.
 There is a sense of organisation in freedom as a result, a worthy one at that.

 Balance Through Simplicity